|Photo by Seong Choul Hong|

 You may design your own concentration or choose from communication and culture, communication and technology, international communication, media ethics and professionalism, media history, media law, political communication and visual communication.

-The school accepts applications for admission to the Ph.D. program for fall semesters.
+The program accepts applications for admission to the Ph.D. program for fall semesters.
 The deadlines for applications are Dec.
 1 for international students and Jan.
 15 for U.S. residents.
 Students who meet this deadline will be eligible for full consideration for fellowships and assistantships.

 - Foundation core of: